mausworks/tidier/README.md

-# Tidy - The Workspace Formatter
+# Tidy - The workspace formatter

 Tidy helps you keep your projects & workspaces clean by renaming files to stay on convention.

 Tidy currently supports two modes, "checking" and "writing", it is very much like other formatters or linters.
 Running `tidy -c` will check for problems in the project, and running `tidy -w` will write fixes to the project.

+Tidy also supports a watch mode (use `--watch` or `-W`).
+When running in watch mode, Tidy will only look for new problems added to the project, it is not going to analyze the project or fix any preexisting problems.

 ## Configuration